egor-tensin/simple-interpreter/README.md

 License
 -------

-This project, including all of the files and their contents, is licensed under terms of the MIT License.
+Distributed under the MIT License.
 See [LICENSE.txt] for details.

 [LICENSE.txt]: LICENSE.txt